Wellington School, Somerset: Chapel

 The east end of the building holds choir stalls and an organ loft over the entrance vestibule.
 The interior is highly decorated with finely carved wooden wall panels and elaborately decorated canopies made of molded plaster.

-The Church of England Chapel has a full-time Chaplain who prepares pupils for Confirmation annually.
+The Church of England Chapel had a full-time Chaplain who prepared pupils for Confirmation annually until 2025.
 Though some assemblies and concerts are also held in the building, there are Sunday services throughout term time for boarders and members of the public; these involve regular performances by the school's chapel choir.
 There are also shorter services most days during the week with pupils attending on a house rota basis.

 The Chapel was built as a memorial to those who fell during the first world war.
 George Corner, the then headmaster, wrote to the Old Boys and asked for their support in the project.
 The 37 members of the Wellington School Community who gave their lives are listed on the walls of the Chapel.
 Each year a pupil from each boarding house remembers one former pupil specifically, researching how and where they died and a basket of flowers is laid in their memory.

 Confirmation and all the other occasional offices of the church are open to all members of the school community on request.